Data protection

 Text

-Example 2: Encrypt data with the public key and decrypt with the -stored private key
+Perform the following steps to encrypt data with the public key and decrypt it with the -stored private key:

 1

-In a terminal, run the following command to generate a file called clear_data containing random ASII data:
+In a terminal, run the following command to generate a file called clear_data containing random ASCII data:

 Text